Demonstrations, Experiments, and Software TestingCigniti Technologies

 - Test relics are valuable to the degree that they mollify their participants’ pertinent requirements.

 From Michael Bolton’s point of view, Testing must be a social (and socially challenging), cognitive, risk-focused, critical (in several senses), analytical, investigative, skilled, technical, exploratory, experiential, experimental, scientific, revelatory, honorable craft.
 Not “manual” or “automated”.
 He urges that misleading distinction to take a long vacation on a deserted island.

-Cigniti invites you to join an interesting webinar where Michael Bolton, Lead Consultant, DevelopSense, will be joined by Kalyan Rao Konda, President, Cigniti, to discuss the difference between demonstrations and experiments in software testing.
+Cigniti has conducted an interesting webinar where Michael Bolton, Lead Consultant, DevelopSense, discussed the difference between demonstrations and experiments in software testing.

 Michael Bolton is a consulting software tester and testing teacher who helps people to unravel testing problems that they didn’t realize they could solve.
 He is the co-author (with James Bach) of Rapid Software Testing (RST), a strategy and mindset for testing software expertly and credibly in uncertain conditions and under extreme time pressure.
 He has taught RST to testers in 35 countries.
 Michael has been testing, developing, managing, and writing about software since 1988.

-In this presentation, Michael Bolton explains the difference, and the way scientists (and, yes, philosophers of science) came to differentiate between demonstration and experiment.
+In this presentation, Michael Bolton explained the difference, and the way scientists (and, yes, philosophers of science) came to differentiate between demonstration and experiment.